unwanted output from cdo remapbil

 So I think the missing data is related to a search-problem in remapbil/bic with your input/target grid.
 I hope, Uwe can say more about this.

-RE: unwanted output from cdo remapbil - Added by Brendan DeTracey about 3 years ago
+RE: unwanted output from cdo remapbil - Added by Brendan DeTracey over 3 years ago

 Edit: got ninja'd by ralf!